tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/Supplemental/StudentGuide.md

 <details>
 <summary>Step Five: </summary><br>

 The final step before plotting is to generate the daily and cumulative returns.
 The `Portfolio Daily Returns` column is populated by using `.pct_change()` on the `Portfolio Total` column.
+This converts the daily portfolio value to daily portfolio returns.
 The `Portfolio Cumulative Returns` column is populated using `cumprod()` on the newly generated `Portfolio Daily Returns` column.
+This means that we convert those daily portfolio returns to a cumulative performance index, which makes it easy to see total performance over time and total dollars made.
 ```python
 # Calculate the portfolio daily returns
 signals_df['Portfolio Daily Returns'] = signals_df['Portfolio Total'].pct_change()